-Expressions of interest are invited from organisations in a position to carry out research projects starting in May 2014.
+Expressions of Interest are invited from organisations in a position to carry out such research for projects to start in May/June of 2015.
 The New Zealand Fire Service Commission seeks to fund research that meets its mission of reducing the incidence and consequence of fire.

 The research may be in any field.
 The Commission has determined the following priorities, but welcomes any submissions that address its mission.

 - Literacy and numeracy competencies in volunteers

 - International best practice health, safety and wellbeing leadership in fire and emergency services

 - Understanding barriers and identifying opportunities associated with installing fire safety systems in marae buildings